eyalz800/zpp_bits/README.md

 Introduction
 ------------
-For many types, enabling serialization is zero lines, these types are required to be of aggregate type.
+For many types, enabling serialization is transparent and requires no additional lines of code.
+These types are required to be of aggregate type, with non array members.
 Here is an example of a `person` class with name and age:
 ```cpp
 struct person